bevyengine/rfcs/rfcs/64-schematics.md

 Another example could be a "server world" in a multiplayer game, that only contains information which is shared with other clients and the server.
 Finally the approach chosen here would help in implementing a "prefab" system.

+We optionally suggest the "collect-resolve-apply" approach to solve the problem of keeping and resolving invariants between components like "every `ParticleSystem` needs a `Transform`".
+This could also be solved using archetype invariants in the schematic world.
+Some work on archetype invariants is  already in progress (see https://github.com/bevyengine/bevy/pull/5121).

 ## User-facing explanation

 ### The `CoreWorld::Schematic`